Sight Fishing in the Mekragnoti Indigenous Territory

 How to Get There

-Depart from Miami on an American Airlines or LATAM Airlines to Manaus, Brazil (MAO), arriving in Manaus in the evening.
-After you pass through customs in Manaus, you will be met at the airport by a representative of Kendjam and transferred to the Caesar Business Hotel to check in and overnight (included in the package rate).
+Arrive in Manaus (MAO) on a Friday, where you will be met by a representative of Kendjam and transferred to the Caesar Business Hotel to check in and overnight (included in the package rate).
 The following morning, you will board a private air charter to the lodge.
 On your departure day, you will leave the lodge via private air charter in the morning arriving back to Manaus by the early afternoon.
 You can catch a direct flight back to the U.S. that evening or choose to overnight once again in Manaus.

 Arrival and Departure Details / Times

 Most flights into Manaus, Brazil (MAO) from the U.S. arrive late at night.
 Since you will be overnighting in Manaus on your first night, you can arrive at any time the day before your trip actually begins.
-We suggest arriving on Saturday so that the following Sunday morning you can catch your charter flight that departs at 7 AM.
+We suggest arriving on Saturday so that the following Sunday morning you can catch your charter flight.

 Boats and Equipment Required